purdue-orbital/end-to-end-mod-sim-framework/README.md

 * All new code should have associated unit tests

 # Phases
-* phase 1 represents the mission phase beginning from the ground and ending with the rocket launch
+* phase 1 represents the mission phase beginning from the ground and ending with the launch platform and rocket being GO for launch
 * phase 2 represents the mission phase beginning with the rocket launch and ending with orbit insertion
 * phase 3 represents the mission phase beginning with orbit insertion and ending with orbit decay and deorbit